Why Meme Marketing doesn’t work for your business

 Remember that most memes have a short life span; thus, try to use templates when they are new and hot.
 This way, you can keep up with trends and raise your impressions on online channels.

 Nonetheless, don’t use ideas that are “too” new.
-There is a high possibility that people will not know their meaning yet, and you will end up in the same situation as when working with outdated memes.
+People may not know their meaning yet, and you will end up in the same situation as when working with outdated memes.

 It might not be that good of a strategy to post many memes.
 Instead, you can analyze the trends and wait for relevant memes to become popular.

 Posting memes on social media is excellent.
 Becoming a meme for something wrong you have done is not.
 That is why you should always be careful about what you deliver to the public.
-People can take some statements the wrong way and spread the word that your brand isn’t that good, after all.
+People can take some statements wrong and spread the word that your brand isn’t that good after all.
 And that can happen even if you did not do something terrible.

 Moreover, becoming a meme can create a lot of lousy engagement around your social media accounts.
 Thus, always be careful about what everyone can see and know about you.
 And don’t forget, transparency is the answer.

-Although you can get lucky and spontaneously hijack the news, if you just happen to share a meme without context, it is likely going to be ignored.
+Although you can get lucky and spontaneously hijack the news, if you just happen to share a meme without context, it will likely be ignored.

 A lot of brands have started adding memes to their online content.
 But some of them will remain in history for their meme marketing activity.
 Let’s talk about some successful examples of social media marketing memes.